HHS/TANF-app/tdrs-backend/docs/api/permissions.md

 [
     {
-        "id": 1,
+        "codename": "submit_stt_data",
-        "name": "OFA Test",
+        "name": "Can Submit STT Data",
-        "permissions": [46]
+        "content_type": 11
     }
 ]
 ```

-This will return a JSON response with the created permission and permission if applicable.
-If the permission ID is specified  then the permissions `name` and `permissions` list can be altered via the request.
+This will return a JSON response with the created permission.

-- **id**: Integer value noting the primary key of the permission in relation to its row in the database.
+- **codename**: A unique string identifier for the permission.
-- **name**: A unique label for the row.
+- **permission**: A unique label for the permission
-- **permission**: A list of permissions by their associated unique database primary key(ID).
+- **content_type**: database primary key of the model associated with the permission.

 ----
 **Failure to Authenticate Response:**